Dudleya parva

-Dudleya parva, known by common name as the Conejo dudleya, is a species of deciduous succulent plant native to the Conejo Valley and surrounding regions.
+Dudleya parva, known by the common name Conejo dudleya, is a species of deciduous succulent plant native to the Conejo Valley and surrounding regions.
 It blooms from May to June, and has vernal leaves.
 It is only found from the western end of Simi Hills along the Montclef Ridge to the Conejo Grade in Newbury Park.

 Description

 Characteristics

 This species of Dudleya is an especially unique taxa, as it possesses several characteristics intermediate within the genus.
 It was previously thought Dudleya were organized into three subgenera; Dudleya, Stylophyllum, and Hasseanthus.
 It was thought that Dudleya and Hasseanthus were the most distant from each other, and that Stylophyllum occupied an intermediate space.
 Dudleya were thought to have evergreen leaves and habit, while Hasseanthus were classified with a deciduous, geophytic habit.
 Dudleya parva, however, was originally classified in the subgenera Dudleya, but it presents several traits of Hasseanthus.
 It has summer deciduous leaves, and a rhizomatous habit.
 It is also unusual among Dudleya in that it may be rooted from the leaves, which has only been recorded among other Hasseanthus-type Dudleya.